cpliakas/composer-manager-docs/README.md

 This technique introduces the least amount of friction with existing workflows and is strongly recommended.

-The following Drush commands are also avilable:
+The following Drush commands are also available:

 * `drush composer-json-rebuild`: Force a rebuild of the consolidated `composer.json` file
-* `drush composer-manager [COMMAND] [OPTIONS]`: Pass through commands to Composer
+* `drush composer-manager [COMMAND] [OPTIONS]`: Pass through commands to Composer, refer to the [cli tool's documentation](https://getcomposer.org/doc/03-cli.md) for available commands and options.

 #### Manually With Composer